fangfangirl/CV_HW2/README.md

 > If you want to skip training and run inference directly, you can download the best trained model from the cloud:
 > - **Best model:** [Put your cloud link here]
 > - After downloading, place the checkpoint file at: `./checkpoints_deformable_detr/best_model_by_map.pth`

-> After downloading, place the checkpoint file at: `./checkpoints_deformable_detr/best_model_by_map.pth`
-> - On a **local machine**, place the dataset in the same structure and update notebook file paths to match your directories.
+> On a **local machine**, place the dataset in the same structure and update notebook file paths to match your directories.

 ## Environment Setup